warthog9/tenstorrent.github.io/core/aibs/grayskull/specifications.md

 ** CPU core count and number of sockets will depend on the amount of host preprocessing and post-processing required before and after the accelerator processing.*

 ***To check your version, type* `cat /etc/os-release`.

-**NOTE:** The **e150 accelerator card** comes with a heatsink for passive cooling in systems which can provide  airflow to the card.
-If your system does not (for example, a desktop workstation), the optional Active Cooling Kit is **strongly recommended**.
-If the card isn’t sufficiently cooled, performance will be  substantially reduced to stay in a safe operating temperature range.